deebov/atomik-color-picker/README.md

 ## Supported colors

-All color related things are handled in `useColorState`.
-And the color value is converted to multiple formats automatically, so you don't have to deal with color conversion 😄.
+The color value is converted to multiple formats automatically, so you don't have to deal with color conversion 😄.
 Available color formats are `rgb`, `hsv`, `hex`, `alpha` and string value (`hsl` coming soon).
 You can access them via `state.color`.

 ## API